Herpes - oral

 The following steps can also help make you feel better:

-- Apply ice or a warm washcloth to the sores to help ease pain.
+- Apply ice in a washcloth or a warm washcloth to the sores to help ease pain.

 - Wash the blisters gently with germ-fighting (antiseptic) soap and water.
 This helps prevent spreading the virus to other body areas.